mautic/user-documentation/docs/contacts/custom_fields.rst

 Since :xref:`Mautic 3` there is an option you can set in your ``app/config/local.php`` file: ``'create_custom_field_in_background' => true``,.

 If you configure this option, the new Custom Field becomes visible in the list of Custom Fields.
-The Custom Field remains unpublished until you run the command ``bin/console mautic:custom-field:create-column``.
-This command creates the actual column in the table and publishes the field metadata.
+The Custom Field remains unavailable for use until you run the command ``bin/console mautic:custom-field:create-column``.
+This command creates the actual column in the table and the field metadata.

 This configuration helps prevent **http** request timeouts because it handles the long-running SQL query to create the new table column as a background task.